Description of SSH connection which is a feature of Tera Term. When the TTSSH module is installed, Tera Term supports the SSH connection.

 SSH is composed of two protocols, namely SSH1 and SSH2.
 Be careful that SSH2 is NOT upward compatible of SSH1.
 These protocols should be chosen carefully according to the host to be connected.
 TTSSH supports both protocols.

-There are several ways of connection of SSH as follows
+There are several ways of authentication methods of SSH as follows

-When Tera Term is activated, the following dialog will let you choose login procedure.
+When Tera Term is activated, the following dialog will let you choose a way of connecting.

-When using SSH, you should change SSH version in a default parameter.
-Make sure that it is synchronized to the host to be connected.
+When using SSH, you should match SSH version to the host to be connected.

 Once connected, then you will be prompted to select authentication method in a dialog.

-You can change default value in "TTSSH: Authentication Setup" dialog
+You can change default value of this dialog in "TTSSH: Authentication Setup" dialog

 The TTSSH can support some authentication methods and a user should select one of methods.
 When an authentication method is failed, the TTSSH does not retry to authenticate another method.

 For example, the OpenSSH client will be able to login to the server without regard to the difference the password and the keyboard-interactive authentication.
-However, the TTSSH can not login to the server with the keyboard-interactive and public key authentication by using the password authentication.
+However, the TTSSH can not login to the server which only enabled keyboard-interactive and public key authentication by using the password authentication.

 When this dialog is displayed, username was entered according the setting.